nasa/CrisisMappingToolkit/README.md

 The Crisis Mapping Toolkit is a collection of algorithms and utilities for creating maps in response to crisis.
 The CMT relies on [Google Earth Engine (EE)](https://earthengine.google.org/) for much of its data processing.
-It is released under the Apache 2 license.
+The CMT is released under the Apache 2 license.

+The CMT is developed by the NASA Ames Intelligent Robotics Group, with generous support from the Google Crisis Response Team and the Google Earth Engine Team.

 The CMT currently provides: